-Thanks to branches you can create preview and almost unlimited staging environments which makes development easier in general.
+And thanks to branches you can create previews and almost unlimited staging environments which make development easier in general.
 Both developers and authors can experiment and work on major features and site enhancements.

-Traditional CMS platforms are not able to deliver such an experience but an API-based CMS can.
-All brands need to do is to simply develop an API for that device or touchpoint and then plug it into their stack.
+Traditional CMS platforms are not able to deliver customized experiences on all devices but an API-based CMS can.
+All brands need to do is simply develop an API for that device or touchpoint and then plug it into their stack.

-There are absolutely no restrictions on what device you can deliver experiences.
+There are absolutely no restrictions on what device you can deliver the experiences.

 With API-based CMS, all the content is stored centrally which enables brands to deliver their content to any channel.
 This means that the content creators can write their content once and then repurpose it for any channel or device.
 In the omnichannel world of today, this comes as a huge benefit as it saves a lot of time and removes the need of having to create content for each channel separately.

 The challenges of Git-backed CMSs

 While often overlooked or rather taken for granted Relationships are hugely important for modeling content and keeping it in check.
 The main issue with current Git-based CMS solutions is that they are very brittle as explained here.

 Git is not known as an SEO-friendly solution for a long time since there was no specific support for improving SEO.
 To have better visibility, you’ll need to take some steps such as generating a sitemap, using metatags and open graph tags, and also making sure to have a mobile-friendly theme.

 Github is known for not running plugins.
 If something needs to be customized it can be easily mitigated by pushing locally generated content.

 Need to create custom front-end on API-based CMS creates additional work for your team.
 This will also require constant communication between marketing and web dev teams for any changes that need to be made.